 A: Like any city, there are certain parts of town that I will not go to alone, even during the day.
-For the most part, Turin is a safe city but you always need to be aware of your surroundings no matter where you are.
-As a woman, I can safely walk in the city center and not have to worry about being in any danger.
+For the most part, Turin is a safe city, but you always need to be aware of your surroundings, no matter where you are.
+As a woman, I can safely walk in the city centre and not have to worry about being in any danger.

 Q: Which are the best places/suburbs to live in Turin as an expat?

-A: I think any neighborhood outside of the city center is good.
+A: I think any neighbourhood outside of the city centre is good.
 The more tourists there are, the harder it is to absorb the culture.

 Q: What’s the cost of living in Italy compared to home?
 What is cheap or expensive in particular?